RainerRoss/Chatserver/Readme.md

 3.10.8
 ```

-##Install express and socket.io with the node package manager
+##Install express and socket.io with node package manager

 ```
 5250> qsh